 With this knowledge you can place different elements of a song at different places in the mixing space.
 By doing this correctly, your mix will sound much wider as you are now creating differences between left and right.

-How to place all different elements of a song correctly in the mixing space, we will discuss further in this article and in future episodes.
+We will discuss how to place all different elements of a song correctly in the mixing space further in this article and in future episodes.

 Mixing different elements of a song (part 1)